How To Become a PlumberJuly 16, 2020 2020-08-12 9:50

-How to Become a Plumber
+How To Become a Plumber

-1) Get your High School Diploma, GED or Equivalent:
+1. Get your High School Diploma, GED or Equivalent

-Plumbers are required to start off as an apprentice in their respective fields.
+Plumbers are required to start off as an apprentice in their respective field.
 But before getting an employer to hire you as an apprentice, you will need some prior training.
 This is where a pre-apprenticeship training program can mean the difference between finding employment or not.
-At the Skilled Trades College, we have a Plumbing Pre Apprentice Program to give students the right mix of theory and hands-on experience needed to make them successful apprentices.
+At the Skilled Trades College, we have a Plumbing Pre Apprenticeship Program to give students the right mix of theory and hands-on experience needed to make them successful apprentices.
 Plumbing classes at Skilled Trades College of Canada will provide you with safety training, introduction to plumbing, theory, plumbing code, residential prints, math for plumbers, and plumbing practical techniques.
 The certificate will help you learn your water supply, drainage systems, as well as working with piping equipment.

-3) Start your Plumbing Apprenticeship:
+3. Start your Plumbing Apprenticeship

-4) Get your License:
+4. Get your License